Clay County Courthouse and Jail

 Over the years, Clay County has maintained its agricultural roots while also diversifying its economy.
 Today, the county is known for its ranching, farming, and oil production industries.
 The historical charm of Henrietta has been preserved, with its downtown area listed on the National Register of Historic Places.
 Clay County's history is a testament to the enduring spirit of the people who have made it their home and the ongoing growth and development of this vibrant community.

-This timeline provides a glimpse into the major events and milestones that have shaped the history of Clay County, Texas.
+This timeline provides a concise overview of the key events in the history of Clay County, Texas.